FabricationsHQ - Putting the Words to the Music

 Certainly a few are still standing… Dylan and Springsteen immediately come to mind but the Nobel Bob was always more folk hero and musical poet laureate than rock star while The Boss is as much Heartland USA as he is rock and roll.

-There was certainly rock star quality and an aura of rock and roll grandeur with Elton John but old Reggie is now a parody of himself (if he entered an Elton John impersonation contest it's doubtful he’d make Top 5).
+There was certainly rock star quality and an aura of rock and roll grandeur with Elton John but old Reggie is now such a parody of himself that if he entered an Elton John impersonation contest it's doubtful he’d make Top Five.

 The Rocket Man’s piano-songster buddy across the pond, Billy Joel, once giant of singer-songwriter rock and pop, now flits between retirement and Greatest Hits sing-a-longs at his second home, Madison Square Garden.